About the Edmonton Clinic Health Academy

 Transforming health care

-The Edmonton Clinic Health Academy (ECHA) is home to a community of researchers, educators and students from across all faculties and outside academe, working to improve health outcomes for all Canadians.
-Building on the university's history of success in world-class research, education and patient care, faculties and stakeholders work side by side, sharing space, ideas and innovations.
+The Edmonton Clinic Health Academy (ECHA) is home to a community of scholars from across the health science faculties working to improve health outcomes for all Canadians.
+Building on the university's history of excellence in world-class research, education and patient care, faculties and stakeholders work side-by-side, sharing space, ideas and innovations.

 At the Health Sciences Education and Research Commons, the focus is on supporting the development and evaluation of team-based learning experiences for all health science faculties.
-In the Interdisciplinary Health Research Academy's Discovery Mall, dedicated interdisciplinary research space allows teams to configure their own environments and access an array of essential research supports.
-Their work will pursue patient-centred, quality health care solutions informed by determinants of health across populations.
+In the Discovery Mall, dedicated interdisciplinary research space allows teams to configure their own environments.

 A collaborative, vibrant and supportive learning environment